-Involving an M&V Professional at various project stages may reduce the risk of the M&V approach for the implementation not meeting the requirements of the ESS Rule and PIAM&V Method Requirements published by IPART, and consequently may reduce the risk of invalid ESC creation.
-ACPs should involve the M&V Professional early in a project's life, because clause 7A.5A of the ESS Rule requires the M&V Professional to deem measurement procedures in relation to the baseline energy model appropriate prior to the implementation date.
+Involving an M&V Professional at various project stages may reduce the risk of the M&V approach for the implementation not meeting the requirements of the ESS Rule, and consequently may reduce the risk of invalid ESC creation.
+Engaging an M&V Professional from the beginning of the project allows the M&V Professional to validate aspects of the M&V approach that can be identified and corrected at early stages.